Trans-exclusionary radical feminism: Inclusive language

-Scholars Lucy Jones and Rodrigo Borba have published work stating that gender-critical actors often resist the adoption of inclusive and nonbinary language, particularly in relation to pronouns and the recognition of transgender and nonbinary identities.
-In her 2023 review of literature on language, gender, and sexuality, Jones says that gender-critical feminists frequently reject linguistic practices that affirm trans and nonbinary identities, often citing the preservation of "sex-based rights" as justification.
+Scholars Lucy Jones and Rodrigo Borba have published work stating that trans-exclusionary radical feminist actors often resist the adoption of inclusive and nonbinary language, particularly in relation to pronouns and the recognition of transgender and nonbinary identities.
+In her 2023 review of literature on language, gender, and sexuality, Jones says that trans-exclusionary radical feminists frequently reject linguistic practices that affirm trans and nonbinary identities, often citing the preservation of "sex-based rights" as justification.
 She says that this resistance is typically framed by a binary and essentialist ideology that defines "woman" exclusively as someone assigned female at birth.
-Drawing on this scholarship, Jones characterizes gender-critical resistance to inclusive language as part of a broader "cisnormative preoccupation with trans people's bodies" and a form of linguistic policing aimed at denying the legitimacy of trans and nonbinary identities.
-Jones situates these discursive patterns within a wider political context by citing Borba (2022), who states that there has been an emergence of an "anti-gender register" used in trans-exclusionary discourse, including gender-critical feminism.
+Drawing on this scholarship, Jones characterizes trans-exclusionary radical feminist resistance to inclusive language as part of a broader "cisnormative preoccupation with trans people's bodies" and a form of linguistic policing aimed at denying the legitimacy of trans and nonbinary identities.
+Jones situates these discursive patterns within a wider political context by citing Borba (2022), who states that there has been an emergence of an "anti-gender register" used in trans-exclusionary discourse, including trans-exclusionary radical feminism.
 Borba argues that this register, which draws on essentialist ideas about sex and gender, has gained traction through a process of enregisterment, a way of making certain ideological positions appear natural or commonsensical.
 He further suggests that this has been achieved in part by appropriating the language of feminist and LGBTQ+ antidiscrimination activism, reframing it to emphasize threats to the rights of cisgender women and children.

+Some trans-exclusionary radical feminists such as Holly Lawford-Smith defend misgendering, arguing that rather than being harmful, it is "accurately referring to sex".
+An essay published by Fair Play For Women compares pronouns to rohypnol, a date rape drug, arguing that using the pronouns preferred by trans people "alters your attention, your speed of processing".